Dr. Moria Levy

 Dr. Moria Levy is one of the foremost thought leaders driving the knowledge management discipline forward.

-Moria didn’t settle for owning and leading a big KM firm, exceptional in its size in this evolving market.
+Moria didn’t settle for owning and leading a big knowledge management firm, exceptional in its size in this evolving market.
 She pushed forward to develop new methodologies addressing intranets, lessons learned, knowledge retention, collaborative knowledge development, and more.
 These methodologies, based on fieldwork, were later the basis for her research papers and books, having nowadays over 1,000 citations.
 In 2017 Moria Levy was included in the Journal Impact Factor of Thomson Reuters.

 Dr. Levy led the first initiative worldwide for high school studies specializing in knowledge management as part of information and data sciences studies, a program running in Israel for over a decade.